Skip to main content

 Why don’t you display the Student Privacy Pledge badge?

 The Student Privacy Pledge was retired by the Future of Privacy Forum on April 25, 2025, after a decade in which more than 40 states codified its principles into binding law.
 New vendors have not been able to sign since that date, and the public signatory registry was taken offline July 31, 2025.
-We commit to the substantive Pledge principles in our Privacy Policy and Terms of Service, and we have signed the federally-endorsed successor — the CISA K-12 Education Technology Secure by Design Pledge — on April 28, 2026.
+We commit to the substantive Pledge principles in our Privacy Policy and Terms of Service.
+At retirement, FPF pointed vendors toward the SDPC National Data Privacy Agreement, which ClassLens is built on with vendor-side exhibits drafted, and toward CISA’s Secure by Design program.
+Evolved Academics signed the CISA Secure by Design Pledge on April 28, 2026.

 Do you store student work?